 1. The Menopause Exchange was launched in June 1999.

 3. The founder and director of The Menopause Exchange is Norma Goldman.
-Norma has a pharmacy degree and a Master’s degree in health promotion.
-She gives talks, seminars and workshops on the menopause to employees in the workplace including hospitals, women and women’s groups, healthcare professionals, GP practices, organisations, companies and at exhibitions.
-Her daughter, Victoria, the editor of the newsletter, is an experienced health journalist with a BSc. degree in Biomedical Science and a Master’s degree in Science Communication.
+Norma has a pharmacy degree and a Master’s degree in health promotion and she is a public speaker.
+She gives webinars, talks and workshops on the menopause to women, men and employees in the workplace including hospitals, women’s groups, healthcare professionals, GP practices, organisations, companies and at exhibitions.
+Her daughter, Victoria Goldman, the editor of the newsletter, is an experienced health journalist, editor and proofreader, with a BSc. degree in Biomedical Science and a Master’s degree in Science Communication.

 5. All press enquiries to Norma Goldman on 020 8420 7245.